caitreid/chroma/README.md

 ## Goals

+The ambition of this game is to create a puzzle which dynamically generates a 4-pointed gradient each round.

+### User Stories

 A User will be able to...
 - Generate a unique puzzle
 - Initiate the puzzle's scramble with black dot "anchors" indicating which piece are permanently fixed on the board
 - Click and drag a piece to be swapped with another square
 - Play until the puzzle has been solved
-- When the game is over, be alerted with how many moves they made
-- When the game is over, give the option to restart the game and play again with a new challenge
+- When the game is over, give the option to restart the game and play again
 - Listen to meditative music while playing the game to give an introspective atmosphere

 ## Technologies